jbhannah/jbhannah.net-gulp/articles/2016-03-28-give-your-buttons-a-type.md

 </form>
 ```

-Semantically speaking, it's generally a good idea to not always rely on the
+In terms of both semantics and usability, it's generally a good idea to not
-default `type` of an element.
-I tend to do it as a matter of personal
+always rely on the default `type` of an element.
+I tend to be more explicit
-preference, but also because of edge cases like this where the default behavior
+about attributes as a matter of personal preference, but also because of edge
-might not be what you expect.
+cases like this where the default behavior might not be what you expect.
+For
+buttons specifically, any button that is not the submit or reset button of the
+form should be given `type="button"`.
+Remember to do that upfront, and it will
+save you from a lot of weird and tricky-to-spot bugs later.